SchroeterJan/JS-Sparkmate/README.md

 # Portfolio for the Application as
 # Graduate Product Engineer (Hardware) @ Sparkmate

-A brief look into the kind of things crafted or worked on in the past.
+A brief look into the kind of things I crafted or worked on in the past.

 ## Raft